 - The Portal

 - The Database

-The research at this point begins to compound and is put to use outlining the components that makeup the functionality of each of these site types.
+The research at this point begins to compound and is put to use outlining the components that make up the functionality of each of these site types.
 What are their feature sets?
 What are they providing to the FE user?
-What special things to they provide to the BE user?
+What special things do they provide to the BE user?

 This grows into a complex multi-dimensional set of data that has a lot of intersection points.
 There’s a lot of murder wall whiteboarding at this point.
 But once refined it looks like this: